ST10254488/IMAD5112A1/README.md

-## History Figures App Documentation
+## History App Documentation

 ### Overview
-The History Figures App is a mobile application designed to make history more engaging and relatable by generating a famous historical figure who died at a specified age.
+The History App is a mobile application designed to make history more engaging and relatable by generating a famous historical figure who died at a specified age.
 The app aims to provide users with a fun and interactive way to learn about historical figures and their contributions to history.

 ![Screenshot 2024-03-28 214601](https://github.com/ST10254488/IMAD5112A1/assets/164567181/967c96ce-c9ef-430e-a330-e3d68d67a4e3)